iurysza/danger-checkstyle_format/README.md

 With the `severity_level` property you can _force_ the plugin to use a severity level for all issues on the report.
 That can either be: `"none" | "warning" | "error"`
 ## Inline comments
-When calling the report `report` method you can specify the file path of the checkstyle format file and weather to report issues with inline comments or not.
+When calling the report `report` method you can specify the path of the checkstyle format file and whether to report issues with inline comments or not.

 # Example
-An example of the usage of this plugin to apply Kotlin's static analysis tools: [detekt](https://github.com/detekt/detekt) and [ktlint](https://ktlint.github.io/):
+You can add this to your `Dangerfile` to use this plugin to apply Kotlin's static analysis tools: [detekt](https://github.com/detekt/detekt) and [ktlint](https://ktlint.github.io/):
 ``` ruby

 # Base path of `name` attribute in the checkstyle `file` tag, usually that's the working directory. (`Dir.pwd` in ruby)